ezequielmasciarelli/minesweeper-api/README.md

 It consists in 2 main endpoints:
 1) GET /new => Starts a new Game.
 The game is allways of size 10x10 with 20 mines (it is easy to scale due to the way the map is created at the backend, but the frontend would need mayor changes)

 2) POST /click => Sends at the body the X and Y coordinates and check if there is a mine inside.
 If there isn't, returns a 200 with the boolean alive:true and a LIST of the discovered places.
-Thats because if you click a mine that all their neighbors doens't have mines neither they will became "discovered" too.
-This was made in a recursive way at the backend
+Thats because if you click a mine that all their neighbors doens't have mines neither, they will became "discovered" too.
+This was made in a recursive way at the backend.
+If you step in a mine it returns alive:false and the game ends

 NOTES: The game was made purely in SCALA and trying to make everything most immutable as possible.
 The only thing that is not immutable in the map is the recursive algorithm that check the discovered mines (it was done like a graph search).
 The map is declared as VAR, but the list inside is immutable too.